Are you looking for creative ways to celebrate Dot Day in the classroom? You’re in the right spot!

 Create Kandinsky-inspired Artwork

-Did you know?
-Wassily Kandinsky was a Russian artist who was considered one of the pioneers of abstract art, using circles and other shapes, having said, “Everything starts with a dot.”
+Did you know that Wassily Kandinsky was a Russian artist who is considered one of the pioneers of abstract art?
+He often used circles and dots in his work, famously stating, “Everything starts with a dot.”

 With creativity a central theme for International Dot Day, our Design a Dot Day T-Shirt Challenge is an exciting way to teach students about art and design.
+Encourage creativity by having students use their artistic talents do design their own Dot Day Shirt!
 Students will use the template, crayons, and a pencil to create a unique dot design that they can use as the basis of their very own t-shirt design for International Dot Day!
-This activity is perfect for students who enjoy a challenge whilst creating something eye-catching and creative!
+This Dot Day Shirt drawing activity is perfect for students who enjoy a challenge while creating something eye-catching and creative!

 Make an International Dot Day Hat